 The purpose of school discipline policies are to improve behavior by teaching students proper conduct and to ensure the safety and welfare of all students.
-However, in the last decade, we have seen a rise in the use of zero-tolerance policies and exclusionary discipline as a means of addressing behavior issues within schools instead of focusing on teaching students how to improve behavior.
-An excessive use of exclusionary discipline can impact a student's likelihood of graduating on time or even at all.
+However, in the last decade, we have seen a rise in zero-tolerance policies and the use of suspension and expulsions as a means of addressing behavior issues within schools instead of focusing on teaching students how to improve behavior.
+An excessive use of suspensions and expulsions can impact a student's likelihood of graduating on time or even at all.

 This guide is designed to help you as parents and guardians understand and advocate for your students' rights regarding school discipline processes.
-If your child is being disciplined, you may not agree with the punishment the school wants to impose or there may
+If your child is being disciplined in school, you may not agree with the punishment the school wants to impose or there may be parts of the discipli-